Maurizio Lobina: Early life

+Career

-Maury briefly left Bliss Corporation to do military service in 1994, and returned soon after to resume his musical career.
+Lobina briefly left Bliss Corporation to do military service in 1994, and returned soon after to resume his musical career.
 In 1998, at the end of a typical working day at Bliss Corporation, Maury composed a tune mostly out of boredom and asked BlissCo. colleague Jeffrey Jey to invent some strange lyrics to complete the song.
 Within a few days, 'Blue (Da Ba Dee)' was composed, arranged, produced, recorded and released on vinyl in Italian stores.

 He has a son, to whom he dedicated the song "Viaggia insieme a me".
 He also has a younger brother, Luca, who shot many of the group's album photos.

-Following Eiffel 65's breakup in 2005, Maurizio joined Jeffrey Jey to form the band Bloom 06.
+Following Eiffel 65's initial breakup in 2005, Maurizio joined Jeffrey Jey to form the band Bloom 06.
 In 2010, they both rejoined Eiffel 65 and are still touring as of 2024.